LaziestCactus/BruinDen/README.md

 You can view the package.json file to see what dependencies were installed.

 ### Database Set Up
-Use the .env in our Code Repo Document to view the apartment listings and posts we've added.
-You should have something for these:
+Use the .env in our Code Repo Document submitted on gradescope to view the apartment listings and posts we've already added to the database for testing.
+You should have something for these in the .env:
 - NEXT_PUBLIC_GOOGLE_MAPS_API_KEY
 - DATABASE_URL
 - NEXTAUTH_SECRET